FloatingArrayDesign/FAModel/famodel/mooring/README.md

 		- v : volume [kg/m^3]
 		- CdA

 The Mooring object contains subcomponent objects that represent each component of the full mooring line.
-Line segments are Section objects, while connectors between segments and at the ends of the lines are Connector objects.
-These segments alternate, and are listed in the subcomponents section of the design dictionary in order from end A to end B. If there are parallel sections, such as in the case of a bridle, the parallel sections are described with nested lists.
+Line segments (lengths of a mooring line with one material) are Section objects, while connectors between segments and at the ends of the lines are Connector objects.
+These components alternate, and are listed in the subcomponents section of the design dictionary in order from end A to end B. If there are parallel sections, such as in the case of a bridle, the parallel sections are described with nested lists.

 ## Mooring Properties
 - dd